thegricean/TDTlite/example_project/README.md

 # Sociogrammar (LIN 255C) instructions

 This provides step by step instructions for logging on to the server, setting all the necessary environment variables, and running an example TDTlite project on `corn.stanford.edu`.
+There are three general steps:

+1. Log on and set environment variables (or check that they are set).

+2. Copy the TDTlite example project into your home directory and set your project specific paths.

+3. Run TDTlite!

+We'll go through each in turn.

+## Setting environment variables

 Start by logging on to the server: